DaggieBlanqx/curlit/Readme.md

 | Sensitive header redaction | ✅     | ❌             | ❌                  |
 | Open source                | ✅     | ✅             | ❌                  |
 | One line to install        | ✅     | ❌             | ❌                  |

 ---

+## Use cases

+### 🗂️ Building a Postman collection from scratch
+Your API is running but your Postman collection isn't.
+Hit your endpoints while testing and export the entire session in one click.
+What used to take hours takes seconds.

+### 🐛 Reproducing bugs
+A client reports an issue.
+Instead of asking them to describe the request, capture the exact cURL command from the live session and replay it locally — no guessing, no back and forth.

+### 🚀 Onboarding new developers
+A new engineer joins the team.
+Instead of hand-writing API docs, they run the server, hit the endpoints, and walk away with a working Postman collection in their first hour.

+### 🧪 QA and test case generation
+Every request captured by cUrlit is a test case waiting to happen.
+Export to Postman, add assertions, run as a collection.
+Regression testing from real traffic, not fabricated payloads.

+### 🏚️ Documenting legacy systems
+Old codebases nobody wants to touch.
+Drop the proxy in front, capture all the undocumented endpoints, and finally build documentation from real traffic without modifying a single line of code.

+### 🔗 Debugging third-party integrations
+A webhook provider is sending malformed requests.
+Proxy their calls through cUrlit to see exactly what's arriving — headers, body, method — before it hits your handler.

+### 🌍 Any backend, any language
+PHP shop.
+Django team.
+Rails project.
+Go microservice.
+None of them have a tool like this that works without touching their codebase.
+Drop the proxy in front and get the full dashboard instantly.

+### 🏫 Teaching REST APIs
+Running a workshop or tutorial?
+Run cUrlit so students can see every request they make in real time, with the cURL command ready to copy, study, and replay.

+---